rgonzalezabreu/masterpiece/CONTRIBUTING.md

    Use this guide [Creating a repository from a template][repo_from_template] to create your repository from "erni-academy-template".

+   Please, pay attention to the new repository name and follow this simple schema:

+   - **{type}-{learningPath}-{description}**
+   - poc-frontend-start-with-angular
+   - starterkit-backend-net-api
+   - guideline-devops-pipelines

 2. **Clone** the repository to your own machine
     ```sh
     git clone https://github.com/ERNI-Academy/my-project.git